KristijanArmeni/encoders_report/report.md

 # Introduction

 Computational tools are becoming an indispenible ingredient of contemporary science.
-This holds as well for cognitive computational neuroscience which has long relied on computing-intensive techniques to model human brain responses to various perceptual and cognitive tasks [@naselaris_encoding_2011; @holdgraf_encoding_2017; @naselaris_cognitive_2018].
+This holds as well for cognitive computational neuroscience which has long relied on compute-intensive methods to model human brain responses in various perceptual and cognitive tasks [@naselaris_encoding_2011; @holdgraf_encoding_2017; @naselaris_cognitive_2018].

 Here, we set out to reproduce encoding models reported in @lebel_natural_2023.
 We developed a repository to load data, compute features, and fit an encoding model to the dataset published by @lebel_natural_2023.
-Encoding models are a popular method to make and test predictions about representational spaces in the brain.
+Encoding models are a popular method to make and test predictions about representational spaces in the brain [@naselaris_encoding_2011].
-The dataset contains pre-processed fMRI BOLD responses of eight participants that listened to 27 natural stories, their cortical surfaces, transcriptions for the stories.
+The dataset contains pre-processed fMRI BOLD responses of eight participants that listened to 27 natural stories, their cortical surfaces, and transcriptions for the stories.
 It is accompanied by a repository to fit an encoding model[^lebel_code_repository], which we partly based our code on.
 We fitted an encoding model with time-smoothed word vectors reproducing [Fig. 3B and 3E](https://www.nature.com/articles/s41597-023-02437-z/figures/3), and additionally fit an encoding model to the audio envelope.

 [^lebel_code_repository]: https://github.com/HuthLab/deep-fMRI-dataset